Axelpuff/hundredschools/descriptions/xunzi/views/laozi/description.md

-Xunzi writes that Laozi understood the virtue of not acting, but did not understand the role of intentional action.
+Xunzi writes that Laozi understood the virtue of not acting, but did not understand the role of intentional effort.
+His explanation is that if nobody ever exerts themselves, the good and bad will never be distinguished from one another.